RevealBi/Documentation/en/index.md

 ### What's new?

-* [Time Series chart](~/en/data-visualizations/visualization-types/time-series-charts.md) data source – Gain more insight and detect trends at a glance with the new Time Series chart.
+* [Time Series](~/en/data-visualizations/visualization-types/time-series-charts.md) chart – Gain more insight and detect trends at a glance with the new Time Series chart.
 Similar to a conventional line chart, the Time Series chart allows for an easy observation of development over time.

 ### Where Can I Get Reveal?